Bach: Prelude and Fugue in A-flat major, The Well-Tempered Clavier book I

 Rachmaninoff: Étude-tableau in D minor, Op.
 33, No. 5

-This 3-minute étude is not especially well known but I feel it’s one of Rachmaninoff’s most vivid piano pieces.
+This 3-minute study is not especially well known but I feel it’s one of Rachmaninoff’s most vivid piano pieces.
 It starts with an unhurried dance rhythm, taking root in the sombre low register of the piano and gradually climbing.
 At certain moments the harmonies echo the ancient sound of Russian Orthodox choral music.